 The solution to proximity bias

-Managers who want to succeed in the new remote work environment need to establish results-based metrics to evaluate employee contribution.
+Managers who want to succeed in the new remote work environment must establish results-based metrics to evaluate employee contribution.
 Communicating clear goals and objectives will improve the team’s emotional health and focus attention where it matters most.
 Leaders of dispersed teams can’t rely on what they “see” but instead must shift their focus to assessing outcomes.
-In fact, all teams benefit from performance-based management since proximity bias surfaces even when everyone co-works in the same building.
+All teams benefit from performance-based management since proximity bias surfaces even when everyone co-works in the same building.

 Think about the best office environments.
 Do you envision a trusting culture or one that requires you to clock in and out whenever you grab a coffee?
 Proximity bias is not new.
-It is a looming threat for company’s who fail to address this obstacle.
+It is a looming threat for companies that fail to address this obstacle.

 How to overcome proximity bias

 The first step to overcoming any bias is awareness.
-Maybe you had never heard of proximity bias or failed to consider if or how it affects your workplace.
+Maybe you’d never heard of proximity bias or failed to consider if or how it affects your workplace.
 Reflect on how the location of where you and your team members work impacts your impressions.

 Ask yourself questions such as:

-- Do I prefer to work on-site or remotely because of how others perceive my value and contributions to the firm?
+- Do I prefer to work on-site or remotely because of how others perceive my value and contributions to the company?